ItsMemeNotMeem/memesReborn/README.md

 Clone the git to a location of your choice.

-Run 'npm install' in the web folder.
+Run 'npm install' in terminal in the web folder.

 Open up google chrome.